cyber-dojo/creator/docs/api.md

 # API
 - - - -
 ## POST group_create_custom(display_names,options)
-Creates a new group practice-session from the [custom-start-points](https://github.com/cyber-dojo/custom-start-points) manifest whose key is the first display_name in `display_names` and returns the group's id.
+Creates a new group practice-session from the [custom-start-points](https://github.com/cyber-dojo/custom-start-points) manifest whose key is the first entry in `display_names`, and returns the group's id.
 - parameters [(JSON-in)](#json-in)
   * **display_names:[String...]**.
   At present only `display_names[0]` is used.